-The English appeal is, indeed, when you call for a higher authority for help.
-And repeal is when you call back, push back to those who tried to do something to you.
+The English appeal is, indeed, when you call upon a higher authority for help.
+And repeal is when you call back or push back to those who tried to do something to you.

 The p-l mapping is consistent amongst all the variations, with slight changes in spelling (single l vs double l, for example).